Intellectual Property Policy

 Upon reasonable request by the University, all persons bound by this policy will provide the University with annual reports and information relating to the use of the IP.
 The University may use details from these reports for tracking impact, for use in University PR, Website and promotional material, and for other University purposes which might arise.
 When IP is licensed or assigned to a third party, all persons bound by this policy must ensure that the agreement governing these relationships require the licensee / assignee to provide annual reports on the use of the IP.
 This will enable those bound by this policy to meet their obligation of reporting back to the University.

 Intellectual Property owners will respond to appropriate University requests in a timely manner.

-Any person disputing the coverage, administration or effect of this policy must address their concern in writing in the first instance to the Director of Operations and Finance who shall within 20 working days of receipt give either an initial ruling or reasons for not so doing together with an indication of process (e.g. further information required, reference to another person/body for decision or opinion) including where a right of appeal would lie.
+Any person disputing the coverage, administration or effect of this policy must address their concern in writing in the first instance to the Director of Finance who shall within 20 working days of receipt give either an initial ruling or reasons for not so doing together with an indication of process (e.g. further information required, reference to another person/body for decision or opinion) including where a right of appeal would lie.

 8. On leaving the University